 The Company determined that all features of the 2020 Notes were clearly and closely associated with a debt host and did not require bifurcation as a derivative liability, or the fair value of the feature was immaterial to the Company's condensed consolidated financial statements.
 The Company reassesses the features on a quarterly basis to determine if they require separate accounting.
-There have been no changes to the Company's original assessment through March 31, 2021.
+There have been no changes to the Company's original assessment through June 30, 2021.
+Refer to Note 17.
+Subsequent events for further discussion on the 2020 Notes.